-If Total Gas & Electric Fails To Comply With State Consumer Protection Laws and Other State Laws and Regulations To Which It Is Subject, It May Have a Material Adverse Effect on Total Gas & Electric's Operations
+If Total Gas & Electric Fails To Comply With State Consumer Protection Laws And Other State Laws And Regulations To Which It Is Subject, It May Have A Material Adverse Affect On Total Gas & Electric's Operations

 Total Gas & Electric is subject to state consumer protection laws and other state laws and regulations.
-From time to time, Total Gas & Electric has been subject to investigations by the authorities in various jurisdictions into its practices for soliciting customers.
-To date, Total Gas & Electric has been able to resolve these investigations on a satisfactory basis.
+Total Gas & Electric currently has been subject to investigations by the Attorneys General of New York and New Jersey and an informal investigation by the Pennsylvania Public Utility Commission into its practices for soliciting customers.
+Total Gas & Electric has been in discussions with these agencies to resolve their investigations, has settled the New Jersey investigation and anticipates that the remaining investigations will be satisfactorily resolved.
 Total Gas & Electric has adopted a comprehensive sales compliance program to comply with applicable regulations.
-However, if Total Gas & Electric fails to comply with these regulations in the future, it may have a material adverse effect on Total Gas & Electric's operations.

-A Reversal of or Delay in the Trend Towards Competitive Restructuring of the Electric and Natural Gas Markets Could Materially Adversely Affect Total Gas & Electric's Business Prospects and Financial Condition
+A Reversal Of Or Delay In The Trend Towards Competitive Restructuring Of The Electric And Natural Gas Markets Could Materially Adversely Affect Total Gas & Electric's Business Prospects And Financial Condition

 If the trend towards competitive restructuring of the electric and natural gas markets is delayed or reversed, Total Gas & Electric's business prospects and financial condition could be materially adversely affected.
+The current electricity shortage in California may cause such a delay or reversal.

-Total Gas & Electric Has Experienced Significant Customer Credit Deficiencies That Have Adversely Affected Its Operations
+Total Gas & Electric Will Be Subject To Credit Risks From Its Customers That May Adversely Affect Its Operations